-Raspberry ketones are polyphenol-like compounds found in red raspberries.
-They're responsible for the fruit's aroma.
-While they look like ketones produced during the ketogenic diet, they are different.
-Structurally, raspberry ketones also look like synephrine and capsaicin, which may have played a role in the belief that they can help people lose weight.
+Raspberry ketones are responsible for the fruit's aroma.
+However, they are not the same thing as ketones produced during the ketogenic diet.
 While animal studies suggest raspberry ketones may raise metabolic rate and promote weight loss, human proof is lacking.
-Interestingly, preliminary research suggests massaging raspberry ketones into the scalp may help reduce hair loss.
+Interestingly, preliminary research suggests raspberry ketones may help reduce hair loss.

 Beta-alanine is a non-essential amino acid.
 It remains popular in the exercise world because Beta-alanine helps the body make carnosine, a molecule found in skeletal muscle.
 So why is beta-alanine in Amiclear drops?
-Carnosine is believed to play a role in buffering the pH levels in muscles during high-intensity exercise, which can help delay muscle fatigue.
+Many believe that carnosine plays a role in buffering the pH levels in muscles during high-intensity exercise, potentially delaying muscle fatigue.
 In other words, beta-alanine reduces lactic acid levels in the blood.
-Animal research suggests that beta-alanine can reduce hemoglobin A1c, a marker of how bad diabetes is getting.
+Animal research suggests that beta-alanine can reduce hemoglobin A1c, a marker of how lousy diabetes is getting.

 Licorice contains glycyrrhizic acid (also known as glycyrrhizin), a sweet-tasting substance thought to be the key bioactive compound.
-Various studies indicate that glycyrrhizic acid has numerous effects, including being an anti-inflammatory, antioxidant, anti-cancer, and anti-diabetes.
-In animals, glycyrrhizin has been shown to reduce blood sugar and insulin levels.
-Preliminary evidence also indicates glycyrrhizin may improve insulin resistance too.
+Various studies indicate that glycyrrhizic acid has numerous effects, including being an anti-inflammatory, antioxidant, anti-cancer, and anti-diabetic.
+Glycyrrhizin has been shown to reduce blood sugar in laboratory animals.
+Preliminary evidence also indicates glycyrrhizin may improve insulin resistance, too.

 Tryptophan is an essential amino acid that serves several important functions, including its involvement in producing neurotransmitters, including serotonin, which helps regulate appetite and sleep.
 Besides Amiclear, foods that have tryptophan include turkey, fish, milk, walnuts, pumpkin seeds, and soy.
 When needed, humans can also convert tryptophan to niacin (vitamin B3), which is important for energy metabolism and regulating cholesterol levels.
 Some feel this vitamin also has anti-aging effects.

 Carnitine is a naturally occurring substance formed in the body from the amino acids lysine and methionine.
-Carnitine is renowned in some circles as a fat burner because it helps transport fatty acids to the mitochondria to be broken down to make energy.
+Some circles recognize carnitine as a fat burner since it aids in transporting fatty acids to the mitochondria for breakdown to produce energy.
 It also helps us make red blood cells, which may improve activities of daily living and exercise.
 Whether carnitine helps people lose weight is an open question.

 Some studies suggest carnitine may reduce blood sugar, insulin, and hemoglobin A1c levels when used for up to 3 months.
-This may be why it's used in Amiclear.
 In one study, carnitine improved glucose clearance from the blood in skinny people but not overweight individuals.
 Another benefit to those with diabetes is findings that carnitine may also reduce cholesterol and triglycerides.

 How Long Do Amiclear Drops Take To Show Results?